 18 Exercises That Show You Exactly What Muscles You Are Stretching

-Quick stretching exercises you can do at home or in the office
+Stretching exercises you can do at home

 1. Stretch Neck Side Muscles

-Muscles highlighted: Sternocleidomastoid and upper trapezius.
+Muscles targeted: Sternocleidomastoid and upper trapezius.

 From a seated position, with your back straight and your left arm supporting you, tilt your head to the left and try to touch your ear with your shoulder.
 Repeat in the opposite direction.